biocypher/biochatter-paper/manuscript.md

 ## (Supplementary / Online) Methods

 BioChatter is a Python library, supporting Python 3.10-3.12, which we ensure with a continuous integration pipeline on GitHub (https://github.com/biocypher/biochatter).
+We provide documentation at https://biocypher.github.io/biochatter, including a tutorial and API reference.

 To demonstrate basic and advanced use cases of the framework, we provide two web apps, ChatGSE and ChatGSE Next.
 ChatGSE is a web app based on the Streamlit framework (version 1.21.0, https://streamlit.io), which is written in Python and can be deployed locally or on a server (https://github.com/biocypher/chatgse).